Here’s a case study of one of our customers that uses Dashly tools to enhance customer support.

 See what it looks like:

 When a customer writes to the support, the system automatically identifies which channel they come from, and tags the dialog with the channel label.
 So, agents don’t have to spend their time understanding the context of the issue and sorting conversations.

 Customers may spend a lot of time on the billing details page.
 In this case, the platform sends them a message through the chat with a suggestion to help.
 This message may vary from page to page, but the mechanism pushes a user to make a purchase.

 This way, agents may suggest a solution for the problem the user faces, or even make another offer with a more convenient route.

-Customers come to Fin’s websites from different channels.
+Customers come to Fred’s websites from different channels.
 And sometimes it may seem unclear that the customer is willing to make a purchase.
 Dashly helps to push them to purchase by sending triggered chat messages.

 The company wants to collect as many qualified leads as possible.
 Dashly helps them with this:

-And, surely, after achieving such results, Fin doesn’t want to stop and got some plans for using Dashly in the future.
+And, surely, after achieving such results, Fred doesn’t want to stop and got some plans for using Dashly in the future.
 Here we go:

 Fred plans to launch pop-ups.
 Using segmentation, they want to show pop-ups with special offers to people from particular states or cities.

 He also wants to create users’ onboarding using pop-ups.
 This will help users to understand the platform better and spend less time making a purchase.

 One of the easiest ways to remind a user about yourself is to send them a triggered email.
-In the future, Fin also wants to send emails with relevant flights.
+In the future, Fred also wants to send emails with relevant flights.

 Fred wants to continue using Dashly and has big plans for it.
 And we are always ready to help him make the most of our platform.